How to Make Microphone Sound Great – 5 Best OBS Filters

 4. Noise Suppression

-Another possible issue you might encounter, especially when using a cheaper mic is the annoying hissing background noise.
-Worry not, you can easily get rid of it, by adding the Noise Suppression filter.
+Another potential issue you may encounter, particularly when using a less expensive mic, is the irritating hissing background noise.
+However, you can easily eliminate it by adding the Noise Suppression filter.

 Noise Suppression